 Giving money to a homeless person on the street can feel like an emotional tug-of-war.
 While the empathetic response may be to try to immediately alleviate their needs, there may be concern about perpetuating a painful cycle.
 While panhandling is not illegal, giving cash isn’t recommended, as it doesn’t encourage long-term relief or connection to services that can set individuals up for permanent housing and other solutions.

 As an alternative to giving cash, we recommend donating to our local service providers.
-Your generous gift will provide access to vital resources to help homeless individuals get back on their feet.
 If you’d like to give directly to a homeless person rather than wait to donate to organizations, consider the following alternatives to cash donations: